fabric-testbed/MeasurementFramework/ansible/README.md

 Once you are done you maner remove the downloaded files using `ansible-playbook playbook_remove_fabric_deploymnet_files.yml`.
 Be cautious not to remove any hosts or variable files you created or altered.

 Notes:
-The `tmp_deployment_files` directory is provided as a safe place to hold the needed hosts and vars files.
+* The `tmp_deployment_files` directory is provided as a safe place to hold the needed hosts and vars files.
 Those directories have `.gitignore` files to help prevent commiting private/sensitive data to the repo.
 However if you delete the `.gitignore` file and leave data in those directories, the data maybe pushed back out to the repo.
 Be careful.

-The `hosts` and `private_vars` directories are provided as a safe place to hold the needed vars files.
+* Deprecating this ~The `hosts` and `private_vars` directories are provided as a safe place to hold the needed vars files.
 Those directories have `.gitignore` files to help prevent commiting private/sensitive data to the repo.
 However if you delete the `.gitignore` file and leave data in those directories, the data maybe pushed back out to the repo.
-Be careful.
+Be careful. ~

-If reinstalling you might want to use --extra-vars "install_node_exporters=no" to save time.
+* If reinstalling you might want to use --extra-vars "install_node_exporters=no" to save time.
+* Important!
+Dev racks uky and renc are hardcoded to have the base install dirs backed up before deleting them for complete overwrites.
+Productions racks should never be manipulated except by ansible scriptes so the will always be deleted on a reinstall.

+### Test install

+Test if rack is gathering data.
+Tunnel into the head node from a machine on the operator head node.
+`ssh -L 9090:localhost:9090 <user>@192.168.12.10` Then go to `https://localhost:9090`
+on your local browser.

+Tip: If you need to acces multiple racks at the same time try: `ssh -L 100,rack_no>:localhost:9090 <user>@192.168.12.10` Then go to `https://localhost:100<rack_no>`

 -----